Supermodel (You Better Work)

 "Supermodel (You Better Work)" is a song by American dance music singer and drag queen RuPaul.
-It was released in November 1993 as the third single (but first major label single) from his debut album, Supermodel of the World (1993).
-The song was a dance club anthem that, though particularly popular within the gay handbag house scene, found mainstream success.
+It was released as a double A-sided single alongside "House of Love" on November 17, 1992 by Tommy Boy Records.
+The song served as the lead single from his debut major label album, Supermodel of the World (1993).
+The song samples from the "In the Mix" by Mixmasters and "Fashion" by David Bowie.
+The song became a dance club anthem that, though particularly popular within the gay handbag house scene, found mainstream success.
 The song consists of RuPaul giving advice to a young black supermodel, and briefly several other models, largely consisting of "sashay, shantay!", "work, turn to the left", "work, now turn to the right", and "you better work".
-The music video for the song, featuring RuPaul in various outfits cavorting around town, became a staple on MTV.
+The music video for the song, directed by Randy Barbato and featuring RuPaul in various outfits cavorting around New York, became a staple on MTV.
 Singer Kurt Cobain of Nirvana cited the song as one of his favorites of 1993, and the two were photographed together at the MTV Video Music Awards that year.

 "Supermodel" was a modest hit on the pop charts in both the US (number 45) and the UK (number 39).
 It also reached number two on the US dance chart.
 This song is RuPaul's highest charting pop hit in the US to date.
-The song features spoken word snippets by actress LaWanda Page, who went on to appear in several music videos by RuPaul.
+The song features spoken words by actress LaWanda Page, who went on to appear in several music videos by RuPaul.
 The single is most commonly found on compact disc coupled with "House of Love", which would go on to become a single itself in some markets.
 Various 12-inch vinyl releases were also pressed, including a limited edition picture disc in the United Kingdom.
 It was also covered by Taylor Dayne for The Lizzie McGuire Movie soundtrack.

-BuzzFeed ranked "Supermodel (You Better Work)" number 42 in their list of "The 101 Greatest Dance Songs Of the '90s" in 2017.
-Pitchfork featured it in their lists of "50 Songs That Define the Last 50 Years of LGBTQ+ Pride" in 2018 and "The 250 Best Songs of the 1990s" in 2022.
+In 2024, Rolling Stone ranked "Supermodel (You Better Work)" number one in their list of "The 20 Best Songs by Drag Queens".
+In 2018 and 2022, Pitchfork featured it in their lists of "50 Songs that Define the Last 50 Years of LGBTQ+ Pride" and "The 250 Best Songs of the 1990s".

 Chart performance

-In the United States, the song peaked on the Billboard Hot 100 at number 45 and the Billboard Hot Dance Club Play chart at number two.
+In the United States, the song peaked on the Billboard Hot 100 at number 45, on the Cash Box Top 100 at number 50, and the Billboard Hot Dance Club Play chart at number two.
 It sold nearly 500,000 copies there.
 It was not only a hit in the US, it also reached number four on the Canadian RPM Dance/Urban chart.
 In Europe, "Supermodel (You Better Work)" was a top 20 hit in Austria, peaking at number 16.
-And it entered the top 40 in both the Netherlands (38) and the UK (39), while peaking at number 15 on the UK Dance Singles Chart.
+And it entered the top 40 in both the Netherlands (38) and the UK (39), while peaking at number 15 on the Dance Singles chart by Music Week.
 In Germany, the song charted at number 100.